Baked Stuffed Pork Chops with Apple

 Serving Suggestions

-Indulge in succulent stuffed pork chops with a savory herb and apple filling.
-This easy oven-baked recipe guarantees juicy, flavorful pork chop perfection!
-These are a family favorite recipe.
+Indulge in these succulent baked stuffed pork chops with apple and herb filling.
+This easy, oven-baked dinner recipe guarantees juicy, flavorful pork chops in just 30 minutes.
+This may be a new family favorite recipe!

 Ingredients